Weekly Schedule

 }

-Each event is linked to the modal using aria-controls
+Each event is linked to the modal window using the aria-controls

 <a class="w-schedule__event w-schedule__event--1 js-w-schedule__event" href="#0" aria-controls="w-schedule-modal-id">